 - on University grounds or other property owned or controlled by the University; or

-- in the context of a University employment or education program or activity, including, but not limited to, locations, internships, placements, events, or circumstances over which the University has substantial control over both the respondent and the context in which the sexual harassment occurs; or
+- in the context of a University employment or education program or activity, including, but not limited to, locations, internships, placements, events, or circumstances over which the University has substantial control over both the respondent and the context in which the Sex Discrimination or Sexual Harassment occurs; or

 - in any building owned or controlled by a student organization that is officially recognized by the University; and